Opportunity-Holding/RESTar.Tutorial/README.md

     "YearIntroduced": 1986
 }'
 ```
->**Notes:** RESTar will map properties from JSON to the .NET class automatically.
+>RESTar will map properties from JSON to the .NET class automatically.
 We can configure this mapping by decorating properties with the `RESTarMemberAttribute` attribute, but for now – let's keep things simple.

 And now, let's retrieve this data using a `GET` request ([Postman](https://github.com/Mopedo/RESTar.Tutorial/blob/master/RESTarTutorial/Postman_data_get.jpg)):
 ```